-F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.

-The area of the site proposed for development is not located within a floodplain.
+- F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.
+The site is not located within a floodplain as shown on the submitted FEMA map.
 Based on the above finding of fact, the Board finds the standards of this section have been met.

 G. Historic and Archaeological Resources: If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

-There is a letter on file from the Maine Historic Preservation Commission stating that there are no historic or archaeological resources on the site.
+A letter dated November 2015 is on file from the Maine Historic Preservation Commission stating that there will be no - H. Exterior Lighting.
+The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours if such use is contemplated.
+All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights of way, and the unnecessary lighting of the night sky.
+The exterior lighting includes pole and building mounted fixtures as well as pedestrian level bollard lights.
+The catalogue cut sheets show that the fixtures are full cut-off.
+The exterior lights will be off during non-business hours and one hour after and following hours of operation.
+Based on the above findings of fact, the Board finds the standards of this section have been met.

+impact on historical or archaeological resources.
 Based on the above finding of fact, the Board finds the standards of this section have been met.

-H. Exterior Lighting: The proposed development must have adequate exterior lighting to provide for its safe use during nighttime hours, if such use is contemplated.
-All exterior lighting must be designed and shielded to avoid undue glare, adverse impact on neighboring properties and rights - of way, and the unnecessary lighting of the night sky.

-Acceptable lighting information was provided.
-Based on the above findings of fact, the Board finds the standards of this section have been met.

-- I. Buffering and Landscaping - (1) Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
+I. Buffering and Landscaping

+- (1) Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
 The buffer may be provided by distance, landscaping, fencing, changes in grade, and / or a combination of these or other techniques. - (2) Landscaping: Landscaping must be provided as part of site design.
 The landscape plan for the entire site must use landscape materials to integrate the various elements on site, preserve and enhance the particular identity of the site, and create a pleasing site character.
 The landscaping should define street edges, break up parking areas, soften the appearance of the development, and protect abutting properties.